 Why Should You Switch From Analog To Digital Media?

 Sadly, most analog media will eventually become obsolete.
 Cassette tapes will eventually fail, jam, or break.
 They become less magnetic, meaning your sounds of the past are degrading – pops, clicks, and noises are creeping in.

 Additionally, analog media can still be readily lost even if they do not degrade over time.
 How frequently have you lost that amusing Easter VHS tape?

 However, you can play them repeatedly without worrying about deterioration by transforming them into their digital equivalents.

-Using a USB cassette converter is one of the easier DIY ways to convert your tapes to a digital format.
+Using a USB cassette transfer is one of the easier DIY ways to convert your tapes to a digital format.
 This is excellent for beginners because it requires little technical knowledge.
-To utilize a cassette converter, do the following:
+To utilize a cassette transfer, do the following: